Illegal French New Year’s Eve party that drew 2,500 ends after 36 hours and a failed attempt to shut it down

 After the officers retreated, first-aid workers were sent in to distribute masks and hand sanitizer among the partygoers.

 Partying continued Friday, even as French officials pleaded with the participants to leave and as inquietude mounted within the French government.
-Photos from inside the warehouses showed that only few participants, who included foreigners, wore masks and that social distancing was virtually impossible.
+Photos from inside the warehouses showed that only a few participants, who included foreigners, wore masks and that social distancing was virtually impossible.

 “This gathering,” wrote local official Florian Bachelier on Twitter, “shames our country and our caregivers.”